-So, in my quest to eat better I decided it was worth investing in a special Donut Pan that would allow me to make healthier baked doughnuts with less fat and fewer calories at home.
+So, in my quest to eat better I decided it was worth investing in a special donut pan that would allow me to make healthier baked doughnuts with less fat and fewer calories at home.

-I just stir together a quick batter, pour it into my doughnut pan, pop it in the oven, and 15 minutes later: doughnuts.
+I just stir together a quick batter, pour it into my doughnut pan, pop it in the oven, and 15 minutes later: doughnuts!

 I’ve made a tasty apple version, substituting applesauce for the pumpkin too.

 Skinny on Healthy Baked Pumpkin Doughnuts

 I love these healthy baked pumpkin doughnuts and have been making them for several years.

-- 1 cup whole-wheat pastry flour (I used white whole wheat flour)
+- 1 cup whole-wheat pastry flour (I used white whole-wheat flour)

-- ¾ teaspoon baking powder
+- 3/4 teaspoon baking powder

-- ¾ teaspoon cinnamon
+- 3/4 teaspoon cinnamon

-- ¼ teaspoon nutmeg
+- 1/4 teaspoon nutmeg

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ⅓ cup sugar
+- 1/3 cup sugar

-- ½ cup pumpkin puree
+- 1/2 cup pumpkin puree

-- ¼ cup milk
+- 1/4 cup milk